 - Bambusa guangxiensis “Chinese dwarf”: This clumping bamboo is called a dwarf, but it can actually grow up to 20 or 30 feet tall.
 It’s a very attractive species, and easy to keep contained, but don’t think of it as a ground cover.

 - Hibanobambusa tranquillans ‘Shiroshima’: This is a rare species of bamboo native to Japan.
-Small in size but big on personality, this whispy bamboo has thin, striped leaves and will grow about 10 feet tall.
+Small in size but big on personality, this wispy bamboo has thin, striped leaves and will grow about 10 feet tall.
 It’s tolerant of both sun and shade, very cold-hardy, and is even known to do well indoors.

-- Otatea acuminata “Mexican Weeping Bamboo”: Although it can grow more than 25 feet tall, there is a dwarf varietal of this species which is considerably smaller.
+- Otatea acuminata “Mexican Weeping Bamboo”: Although it can grow more than 25 feet tall, there is a dwarf variety of this species which is considerably smaller.
 They generally grow to about 4 or 5 feet tall.
 This clumping bamboo grows bushy, with delicate, graceful leaves.

 - Pleioblastus fortunei “Dwarf whitestripe”: This is a running bamboo, but it’s short and bushy and makes a great ground cover.
 Many gardeners will cut it back in the winter, maybe even with a lawnmower.
 This encourages it to spread out, if you want to cover a larger area of the garden.
 Many other species in the genus Pleiobastus have similarly small proportions.